Peter Taylor (footballer, born 1928): Return to Derby County

 Taylor took over as manager of Derby County in November 1982, to the great surprise of most people in the game.
-He brought in Roy McFarland as his assistant, and signed Archie Gemmill and Bobby Davison.
-At the time Derby were going through serious financial problems and were bottom of the table, but he steered them to a mid-table position by the end of the season with a 15-match unbeaten run.
+He brought in Roy McFarland as his assistant and signed Archie Gemmill and Bobby Davison.
+At the time, Derby were going through serious financial problems and were at the bottom of the table, but he steered them to a mid-table position by the end of the season with a 15-match unbeaten run.
 In the third round of the FA Cup on 8 January 1983 they knocked out Clough's Forest team with a 2–0 win at the Baseball Ground.
-They reached the Fifth Round, where they were knocked out by Manchester United.
+They reached the fifth round, where they were knocked out by Manchester United.

-However, the following season saw the team struggle again, and Taylor resigned in early April 1984 with the club third from bottom of the Second Division, before Derby went on to be relegated.
+However, the following season saw the team struggle again.
+Taylor resigned in early April 1984, with the club third from bottom of the Second Division before Derby were relegated.
 However, the team did manage to reach the quarter-finals of the FA Cup, and the revenue obtained from the cup run helped to keep the club afloat.

 Relationship with Clough

-Clough was quoted as saying "I'm not equipped to manage successfully without Peter Taylor.
+Clough said, "I'm not equipped to manage successfully without Peter Taylor.
 I am the shop window and he is the goods in the back."
-The two worked as a pair by complementing each other's strengths, as Clough had a forceful personality and was adept at motivating players, whilst Taylor was more reserved, though he had an ability to spot talented players.
+The two worked as a pair by complementing each other's strengths, as Clough had a forceful personality and was adept at motivating players, whilst Taylor was more reserved.
+However, he could spot talented players.
 Former Hartlepools player Cliff Wright described the pair as "good cop, bad cop.
 Cloughie would knock you to the ground, verbally at least, and Pete would pick you up and put you back together."
 As the bigger personality and the man with the title of manager, Clough garnered much greater publicity than Taylor, which caused Taylor to grumble that "I sometimes wonder why he never says to Bell's whisky, for instance, when they're handing out Manager of the Month awards, 'You'll have to present an extra gallon bottle.
 There are two of us."
-On a personal level they were very close, and often finished each other's sentences.
+On a personal level, they were very close and often finished each other's sentences.